Introduction to NORS

 View the Qualified Assessor Policy here

-1. Engage with a NORS Qualified Assessor.
-View the full list of Qualified Assessors here.
+2. Engage with a NORS Qualified Assessor: View the full list of Qualified Assessors here.

-2. Conduct readiness with the Qualified Assessor (or a separate NORS Qualified Readiness Assessor, at your discretion) to prepare your company for its assessment, ensuring you are prepared to provide the appropriate attestation documentation.
+3. Conduct readiness assessment: Work with the Qualified Assessor (or a separate NORS Qualified Readiness Assessor, at your discretion) to prepare your company for its assessment, ensuring you are prepared to provide the appropriate attestation documentation.

-4. Complete attestation with Qualified Assessor, providing relevant materials to show that your company adequately meets NORS control objectives.
-View full NORS Risk & Controls Matrix here.
+5. Complete attestation: Work with your Qualified Assessor, providing relevant materials to show that your company adequately meets the control objectives for your chosen pathway:

-5. Receive an official custom assurance report from your Qualified Assessor.
+6. Receive assurance report: Obtain an official custom assurance report from your Qualified Assessor.

-6. If your Qualified Assessor has attested that your operations meet the NORS control objectives, apply for NORS certification, including your passing assurance report.
+7. Apply for certification: If your Qualified Assessor has attested that your operations meet the control objectives, apply for NORS certification, including your passing assurance report.

 For more information, visit the NORS website at nors.global